clarkedarkmatter/carrieforky-0d637/content/pages/index.md

           lowering state income tax and pledge to vote against all tax increases.
 Carrie will support any legislation that will bring good jobs to the 41st District.
-      - question: How should we treat those with special needs?
+      - question: What's an issue we can ALL agree on?
         answer: >-
           At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a